 Expenses section below.
 Meals, food, flowers, travel, personal services, contractor

 services, employee gifts and dues or subscriptions cannot be reimbursed by the department’s

-disbursement fund or directly by the Bursar.
+disbursement fund or directly by Student Account Services.

 Departments wishing to receipt money must complete a Cash Handling Authorization form.
 The